 7. Limitation of liability

-Our liability for pure economic loss caused to you as a consequence of error or negligence on our part in performing our work, is limited to a sum of maximum five million Euros.
+Our liability for pure economic loss caused to you as a consequence of error or negligence on our part in performing our work, is limited to a sum of maximum one million Euros.

 Our liability is limited to the damage that you suffer.
 Our liability to you will be reduced by any amount that may be obtained under any insurance maintained by or for you, or under any contract or indemnity to which you are a party or a beneficiary, unless it is contrary to your agreement with the insurance provider or third party or your rights against the insurance provider or third party are thereby prejudiced.